cosmos/cosmos-sdk/docs/gaia/installation.md

 ## Run a Full Node

-With Cosmos SDK installed, you can run [a full node on the latest testnet](full-node.md).
+With the binaries installed, you can run [a full node on the latest testnet](./join-testnet.md).